HKdigital/hkdigital-jsdevtool/README.md

 ## Status

-This project is under development, which means there will be bugfixes, improvements and new features will be added.
+Since both NodeJs and SVELTE and other tools and dependencies are under constant development, this project also is under constant development.

+* April 2024
+Especially SVELTE has advanced a lot in version 4 and 5.
+This devtool currently only supports the "almost classic" version 3 of SVELTE.
+Please checkout the new ways to install SVELTE 4 and 5 before considering using this devtool.

+* April 20234
+The current setup includes a basic setup for the [JEST](https://jestjs.io/) testing framework.
+Note that SVELTE 4 and 5 now includes Vitest.

+* March 2023
-Support for Windows has been added recently.
+Support for Windows has been added.
 If you encounter problems or have a good idea to make this tool better, please create an [issue](https://github.com/HKdigital/hkdigital-jsdevtool/issues).

-### Currently under development

-- Integration of [JEST](https://jestjs.io/) testing framework

-### Recently added
+* March 2023
 Dumping and restoring [ArangoDB](https://www.arangodb.com/) databases to and from disk.
 Note that the devtool requires arangotools (arangodb) to be installed on your system to work.

 ## Install dependencies